Talljack/unplugin-remove/README.md

 ## Configuration

-The following show the default values of the configuration
+The following shows the default values of the configuration

 ```ts
 Remove({